How to Cut Glass with or without a Glass Cutter Like a Pro

 Put safety first

 You don’t want to cut your hands by accident or get an injury form glass shards flying around while cutting the tile.
-So, make sure you have safety glasses on and your gloves fir well.
+So, make sure you have safety glasses on and your gloves fit well.
 Using earmuffs can also be nice.

 Choose the right tool